PhoenixPan/FrontEndDevelopment/css-basic.md

 https://dev.opera.com/articles/an-introduction-to-meta-viewport-and-viewport/

 ## Text
-1. text-align: justify; makes words spread and have the same width in each line.
-Also with: center/left/right;
+1. text-align: justify; - describes how **inline content** like text (not only text, a div with display:inline-block will work) is aligned in its parent block element.
 2. text-decoration: none; removes hyper link underline.
 Also with: overline/line-through/underline
 3. text-transform: uppercase/lowercase/capitalize;
 4. text-indent: 50px;